amosjyng/yang/yin.md

 );
 om_impl.dual_document("residing in its own Rust module.");

-rust_primitive.implement_with_doc(
-    "The Rust primitive that a Yin data concept is implemented by."
-);

 let mut aa_impl = attribute_analogue.implement_with_doc(
     "Marks an archetype and all its descendants as requiring attribute-specific logic during generation."
 );